Introduction to FRC Robot Wiring

 Robot Signal Light (rsl) wiring from roboRIO to RSL

-Requires: Wire stripper, 2 pin cable, Robot Signal Light, 18 AWG (1 \(mm^2\)) red wire, very small flat screwdriver
+Requires: Wire stripper, 2 pin cable with Molex jacket from Molex box, Robot Signal Light, 18 AWG (1 \(mm^2\)) red wire, very small flat screwdriver

-2. Insert the black wire into the center, «N» terminal and tighten the terminal.
+2. Take the loose end of the 2 pin cable (or cut off one connector if both ends have connectors) and Insert the black wire into the center, «N» terminal and tighten the terminal.

 3. Strip the 18 AWG (1 \(mm^2\)) red wire and insert into the «La» terminal and tighten the terminal.